 Filter ring thickness can become a physical vignetting issue when using filters on wide angle lenses and black filters are most commonly used on wide angle lenses.
 Some filters are available in a thin mount (lacking front threads) and some are simply made thin.
 In this comparison, only the Singh-Ray offers a thin mount option (shown in the table above) while the others may or may not use the second option.
-The dimensions shown in the above table are actual caliper-measured ring thicknesses (not including the threads).
-By moving the glass closer to the lens, B+W and Heliopan created filters with front threads that are thinner than Singh-Ray's slim filter with no front threads (it cannot use a standard lens cap).
+The dimensions shown in the above table are actual caliper-measured outside ring thicknesses (excluding the threads).
+By moving the glass closer to the lens, Breakthrough, B+W and Heliopan created filters with front threads that are thinner than Singh-Ray's slim filter with no front threads (it cannot use a standard lens cap).

 Even if vignetting is not a problem with a standard thickness filter mounted on your lens, you may want to stack filters.
 The stacking of course increases the overall filter ring thickness which increases likelihood of physical vignetting becoming a problem.

 I recommend stacking a black filter on a circular polarizer filter to combine the effects of both.
 I have been using the Singh-Ray mounted to my B+W XS-PRO CP filter, a slim filter with front threads.
 I rotate the CP filter for the desired effect and then make sure that the outer CP filter ring retains its position while the black filter is threaded on.
 A CP filter reduces the light transmission by another stop or two, which you will probably consider a welcome effect in most situations.

 To decrease light transmission beyond your 10-stop ND filter, stack another neutral density filter with it.